Author: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 Green port development is about actions to reduce its environmental footprint and implement sustainability goals.
 Multiple instruments and concepts of green port development and operations exist, including:

-• Develop green zones and buffers in the port area, with nature forming a shield between heavy port industry and residential areas.
+- Develop green zones and buffers in the port area, with nature forming a shield between heavy port industries and residential areas.
 A common form is the setting of linear parks.
 This can also involve restoring marine ecosystems.

-• Develop wind and solar parks and wave energy, combined with port energy management and the port as a procurement and maintenance platform.
+- Develop wind and solar parks, wave energy, and combined port energy management, utilizing the port as a procurement and maintenance platform.

-• Reduce idling of ships and inland transport modes and waiting times at terminals through information sharing and appointment systems via data platforms.
+- Reduce idling of ships and inland transport modes as well as waiting times at terminals, through information sharing and appointment systems facilitated by data platforms.

 C. Green inland logistics, modal shift and inland terminals